100+ Best Fundraising Ideas for Everyone in 2024

 47. Pumpkin Smash

-A fun and quirky Halloween fundraising idea, pumpkin smash is also a way to extend the use of some of the billions of pounds of pumpkins sold each year during Halloween in the United States alone.
+A fun and quirky Halloween fundraising idea, a pumpkin smash is also a way to extend the use of some of the billions of pounds of pumpkins sold each year in the United States alone.

 Advertise your pumpkin smash by distributing flyers and posting about it on social media.
 Before the pumpkin smashing event, set up collection points where people can drop off their pumpkins after they’ve served their purpose.

-If you’d like to avoid the collecting, buy damaged pumpkins from a wholesaler.
-Lay down plenty of groundsheets, get a couple of baseball bats and let your guests loose!
+If you’d like to avoid collecting, buy damaged pumpkins from a wholesaler.
+Lay down plenty of groundsheets, get a couple of baseball bats, and let your guests loose!
 Charge a dollar or two per smashed pumpkin.

 Raising funds, letting off steam, and having fun – all with a simple pumpkin smash.